pourmalek/CovidVisualizedMethodology/README.md

+<br/><br/>

-Compile the graphs from individual models
+**Compile the graphs from individual models

 The DELP model does not present predictions of daily deaths and daily cases.
 IMPE graphs for predicted daily deaths at the continent level and daily infections at the global and continent levels are not readily locatable.
 The SRIV model does not provide graphs for the global and continent levels.

 Predictions of daily deaths by IHME and IMPE and the reported daily deaths by Worldometers for global level are shown below in Appendix Graph 93.
 Graphs of daily infections or cases are only provided by the IHME model.
 Therefore, it is not possible to assemble a graph by all models for the predicted daily cases or infections.
 For the regional or continental level, the graphs by the models are even more scarce.
 Only IHME provides regional-level graphs.
 Therefore, it is not possible to assemble a graph by all models for the predicted daily deaths or for the daily cases or infections at the regional level.

+<br/><br/>

 Appendix Graph 93.
 Global, predicted daily deaths by IHME and IMPE, and the reported daily deaths by Worldometers.
 Accessed on March 15, 2022. || Source: Assembled from Appendix Graphs 83, 87, and 91.

+<br/><br/>

-How can the CovidVisualizedGlobal tool be practically used for the example of a researcher or advisor to policymakers who wanted to examine the latest predictions for the future trajectory of the COVID-19 epidemic at the global and WHO regional levels on March 15, 2022?
+**How** can the CovidVisualizedGlobal tool be practically used for the example of a researcher or advisor to policymakers who wanted to examine the latest predictions for the future trajectory of the COVID-19 epidemic at the global and WHO regional levels on March 15, 2022?
 They would look at the uptake dates in the CovidVisualizedGlobal website to find the latest date equal to or before March 15, 2022.
 The uptake dates in the CovidVisualizedGlobal website are displayed on the top of the main web page as the names of directories for each uptake (see Appendix Exhibit 7 below).
 Scroll down to find the latest uptake date equal to or before March 15, 2022.
 Appendix Exhibit 7 shows that the date would be 20220311.
 Clicking on the hyperlinked name 20220311, leads to the page for the uptake 20220311 (see Appendix Exhibit 6).
 On the page for the uptake 20220311, “Selected graphs” can be viewed, as well as links to the code  used to produce the results and the output  of the code.

 Appendix Graphs 94 to 129 (below) show what can be found for uptake 20220311 on the CovidVisualizedGlobal website.
 Official reports by the country are demonstrated as the curves drawn from the Johns Hopkins University compilation (abbreviated as “JOHN” in the graphs).
 Most of these graphs do not have readily locatable similars on the web that I am aware of.